leptos-rs/book/src/router/16_routes.md

 ## Providing the `<Router/>`

 Routing behavior is provided by the [`<Router/>`](https://docs.rs/leptos_router/latest/leptos_router/fn.Router.html) component.
-This should usually be somewhere near the root of your application, the rest of the app.
+This should usually be somewhere near the root of your application.

 > You shouldn’t try to use multiple `<Router/>`s in your app.
 Remember that the router drives global state: if you have multiple routers, which one decides what to do when the URL changes?